lit/lit-element/docs/_guide/use.md

 To load the WebComponents polyfills:

-1. Install the `@webcomponents/webcomponentsjs` package:
+1. From your project folder, install the `@webcomponents/webcomponentsjs` package:

     ```
     npm install --save-dev @webcomponents/webcomponentsjs